techiadarsh/File-Zipping/readme.txt

-it's a node.js  project to create a zip of your file
+It's a node.js  project to zip and UnZip of given file..